udhaya-un/SonarQube/sonarqube.md

          SONARQUBE_JDBC_URL: jdbc:postgresql://db/sonar

-  open the directory of this file in terminal and run the following commang to up the containers **docker-compose up -d**
+  open the directory of this file in terminal and run the following command to up the containers **docker-compose up -d**